-As a Medicine Resident at Mount Sinai, you will work with and be mentored by an amazing group of physicians.
-In the Department of Medicine, we have some of the leading clinicians, physician-scientists and researchers who will play an integral part in your development as a physician.
-The following is a sampling of the faculty you may work with and learn from in clinical and research settings:
+As a Medicine Resident at Mount Sinai, you will work with and be mentored by an prestigious group of physicians.
+In the Department of Medicine, we have some of the leading clinicians, physician-scientists and researchers who will play an integral part in your development as a doctor.
+The following is a sampling of the faculty with and from whom you may work and learn in clinical and research settings:

-Dr. Valentin Fuster is Professor and Chief of the Division of Cardiology, and Director of Mount Sinai Heart.
+Valentin Fuster, MD is Professor and Chief of the Division of Cardiology, and Director of Mount Sinai Heart.
 He is an internationally renowned clinician and researcher.
 He is former president of the American Heart Association and the only cardiologist to receive all four major research awards from the four major cardiovascular organizations.
-He is the lead editor of two major cardiovascular text books, Hurst’s “The Heart” and “Atherothrombosis and Coronary Artery Disease”.
+He is the lead editor of two major cardiovascular text books, Hurst’s “The Heart” and “Atherothrombosis and Coronary Artery Disease.”

-Dr. Jonathan Halperin is Professor of Medicine and Director of Clinical Cardiology Services.
+Jonathan Halperin, MD is Professor of Medicine and Director of Clinical Cardiology Services.
 He was a principal researcher on the Stroke Prevention in Atrial Fibrillation (SPAF) clinical trials.
 He sits on national panels that issue clinical guidelines for management of patients with various cardiovascular diseases including atrial fibrillation and peripheral arterial disease.

-Dr. Vivek Reddy is Professor of Medicine and Director of the Cardiac Arrhythmia Service.
+Vivek Reddy, MD is Professor of Medicine and Director of the Cardiac Arrhythmia Service.
 He is one of the nation’s leading cardioelectrophysiologists.
 He has performed cutting-edge research on treatment of arrhythmias including the seminal SMASH-VT trail and the first use of balloon cryoablation in atrial fibrillation.

-Dr. Yaron Tomer is Professor and Chief of the Division of Endocrinology, Diabetes, and Bone Disease.
+Yaron Tomer, MD is Professor and Chief of the Division of Endocrinology, Diabetes, and Bone Disease.
 He is an internationally known researcher who investigates the etiology of autoimmune thyroiditis and diabetes.

-Dr. Ronald Tamler is Associate Professor of Endocrinology, Diabetes and Bone Disease and Director of the Mount Sinai Diabetes Center.
+Ronald Tamler, MD is Associate Professor of Endocrinology, Diabetes and Bone Disease and Director of the Mount Sinai Diabetes Center.
 He is an expert in diabetes and develops case-based educational modules for residents on management of hyperglycemia.

-Dr. Richard Haber is Professor of Endocrinology, Diabetes, and Bone Disease.
+Richard Haber, MD is Professor of Endocrinology, Diabetes, and Bone Disease.
 Dr. Haber is an expert in thyroid nodules and thyroid cancer.
 He conducts research investigating accuracy of fine needle aspiration and utility of neck ultrasound for pre-operative localization of parathyroid glands.

-Dr. Bruce Sands is a Professor and Chief of the Dr. Henry D. Janowitz Division of Gastroenterology.
+Bruce Sands, MD is a Professor and Chief of the Dr. Henry D. Janowitz Division of Gastroenterology.
 He is an expert in inflammatory bowel disease who was among the first to report the efficacy of infliximab in treating Crohn’s disease and ulcerative colitis.

-Dr. Jean-Frédéric Colombel is a Professor of Medicine and Director of the Leona M. and Harry B. Helmsley Charitable Trust Inflammatory Bowel Disease Center.
+Jean-Frédéric Colombel, MD is a Professor of Medicine and Director of the Leona M. and Harry B. Helmsley Charitable Trust Inflammatory Bowel Disease Center.
 He is an internationally renowned researcher best known for his identification of the NOD2 as a susceptibility gene for Crohn’s disease.

-Dr. Judy Cho is Professor of Medicine, Professor of Genetics and Genomic Sciences and Asst.
+Judy Cho, MD is Professor of Medicine, Professor of Genetics and Genomic Sciences and Asst.
 Chief of Research in the GI Division.
-She most recently led a team of researchers that confirmed 92 genome regions and identified 71 new regions associated with increased risk of IBD.
+She most recently led a team of researchers that confirmed 92 genome regions and identified 71 new regions associated with increased risk of IBD.8

 General Internal Medicine